 - BACnet affords facility owners and manager's maximum flexibility and cost-effectiveness, by allowing control products made by different manufacturers to be integrated into a single, uniform system.

-- The BACnet protocol was initiated by end-user groups, and developed to be a consensus standard, under full public scrutiny.
+- The BACnet protocol was initiated by Mike Newman of Cornell, and developed to be a consensus standard, under full public scrutiny.
 Today, as an international standard, it cannot be changed without public review and comment – ensuring it remains robust and practical.

 - BACnet is now considered the leading international protocol, gaining worldwide certification including a European standard (CEN) and ISO standard (ISO 16484-5).